PM exhorts youths to defeat 'network of lies and rumours' on COVID-19 vaccination with right information | Law-Order

 PM exhorts youths to defeat 'network of lies and rumours' on COVID-19 vaccination with right information

-Prime Minister Narendra Modi on Sunday said Indian scientists have done their duty by developing the COVID-19 vaccine and ''now we have to fulfil ours'' by defeating through the right information every network spreading lies and rumours.
+Prime Minister Narendra Modi on Sunday said Indian scientists have done their duty by developing the COVID-19 vaccine and ''now we have to fulfil ours'' by defeating through the right information every network spreading lies and rumours about the vaccination.

-Addressing NCC cadets, NSS volunteers and artists who would be participating in the Republic Day parade, Modi said such organisations have always played their role in dealing with challenging times.
+Addressing tribal guests, National Cadet Corps (NCC) cadets, National Service Scheme (NSS) volunteers and tableaux artists who would be a part of the upcoming Republic Day parade, Modi said such youth organisations have always played a role in dealing with challenging times.

 ''In COVID times also, the work done by you is laudable.
-When the government and administration needed it, you came forward as volunteers and provided help,'' he said.
+When the government and administration needed it, you came forward as volunteers and provided help,'' he said at the 'At Home' event.

 ''Whether it was spreading awareness about the Aarogya Setu App or coronavirus infection spread, the work done by you was praiseworthy,'' Modi said.